Best Crypto Cards in Switzerland (2026)

 Migros and Coop are the two dominant Swiss retailers, together controlling approximately 70% of the grocery market.
 Both accept contactless Visa/Mastercard at every location (Migros: 600+ stores, Coop: 900+ stores).
 Aldi Suisse (200+ stores), Lidl Schweiz (160+ stores), Denner (800+ stores, Migros subsidiary), and Volg (600+ rural stores) similarly accept contactless.

 TWINT is Switzerland's dominant mobile payment app, equivalent to Sweden's Swish.
 Developed jointly by UBS, Credit Suisse (now UBS), ZKB, Raiffeisen, PostFinance, and Swisscom, TWINT has 5+ million active users.
 TWINT is bank-linked and does not work with crypto cards.
 It handles P2P payments, some merchant QR-code payments, and parking.
-For all card-terminal spending (which is the vast majority of Swiss retail), a crypto card replaces your bank debit card directly.
+For all card-terminal spending (which is most Swiss retail), a crypto card replaces your bank debit card directly.

 SBB/CFF/FFS (Swiss Federal Railways): The SBB app and ticket machines accept contactless Visa/Mastercard.
 SBB Half-Fare travelcard (CHF 185/year) can be purchased by card.
 ZVV (Zurich), TPG (Geneva), BVB (Basel), and Bernmobil all accept contactless at ticket machines and increasingly at gates.